 - twenty-five Conventions have been attended.

 An eligible member must complete and send her application to the Membership Secretary by May 1st.
 A member with a membership anniversary date after October 31st must apply the following year.
 The Membership Secretary shall confirm the member’s eligibility based on the membership records.
 A Sapphire Life member is required to return her year-end letter and waiver.
 Dues are not required.
 Once a member achieves Sapphire Life status, she is no longer required to own a motorcycle to maintain active status.

 Retired membership may be applied for when the minimum following criteria are met:

 - five consecutive years of active riding membership,

 - no permanent inactive status during the five year period,

 - dues shall be current at the time of application.

-A member who is no longer able to ride a motorcycle may contact the Membership Secretary in writing stating their reason to become a Retired Member.
+A member who is no longer able to ride a motorcycle must complete and send her retirement application to the Membership Secretary to become a Retired Member.
 The Membership Secretary shall confirm the member's eligibility based on the membership records.
 Retired members are required to pay dues, return their year-end letter and waiver.
 If a Retired Member regains the ability to ride a motorcycle, she may apply for an active riding membership at her highest status attained.
 However, increment award accruals shall start anew.

 To be nominated as an Officer, a member must be currently active and have attended two (2) Conventions within the preceding five (5) years.
 An Officer Elect shall become a member of the American Motorcyclist Association prior to assuming office.